winedarksea/AutoTS/README.md

 * Finds optimal time series forecasting model and data transformations by genetic programming optimization
 * Handles univariate and multivariate/parallel time series
 * Point and probabilistic upper/lower bound forecasts for all models
-* Twenty-two available model classes, with tens of thousands of possible hyperparameter configurations
+* Over twenty available model classes, with tens of thousands of possible hyperparameter configurations
 	* Includes naive, statistical, machine learning, and deep learning models
 	* Multiprocessing for univariate models for scalability on multivariate datasets
 	* Ability to add external regressors